Discretized Halbach spheres: Icosahedral symmetry for optimal field homogeneity: Experimental setup and results

 The measurements reveal systematic asymmetries along paths Nos.~5 and~7.
 These effects are at the sub-percent level and are presumably caused by small imperfections in the fabrication of the assembly.
 Possible sources include unavoidable variations in the magnetic properties of the 60 magnets, for which deviations at the percent level are common, as well as small inaccuracies in positioning the relatively small magnets within the support.
 In addition, minor misalignments of the measurement paths may be present, since an angular precision better than $\pm2^\circ$ is difficult to achieve.

 Despite these uncertainties, the enlarged view in Fig.~\ref{fig:exp3_6}(b) demonstrates that a working volume of $25~\mathrm{mm} \times 25~\mathrm{mm} \times 25~\mathrm{mm}$ with a field deviation of less than $1\,\%$ can be realized with this apparatus.
-This performance exceeds the working volume expected theoretically for point dipoles: according to Fig.~\ref{fig:Truncated icosahedron}, the diameter corresponding to a $1\,\%$ deviation is $2 \cdot 0.31 R$, which yields $20~\mathrm{mm}$ for a radius of $R=31~\mathrm{mm}$.
+This performance can be compared with the working volume expected theoretically for point dipoles: according to Fig.~\ref{fig:Truncated icosahedron}, the diameter corresponding to a $1\,\%$ deviation is $2 \cdot 0.48 R$, which yields $30~\mathrm{mm}$ for a radius of $R=31~\mathrm{mm}$.
+This deviation is not explained by the fact that cuboids instead of spheres are used, because both magnets are expected to show rather similar performance at this 1\% level \cite{RehbergBlümler2025b}.
+The discrepancy is explained rather by the experimental uncertainties listed above.

+Note that the remanence $B_{\text{R}}$ of the 8~mm cubes seems to be lower than that obtained for the larger cubes.
+A possible explanation could be the larger influence of the non-magnetized Ni/Cu/Ni coating layer, but this issue is not investigated in further detail here.

 The highest level of field homogeneity within the icosahedral class is expected for the truncated icosidodecahedron, as indicated in Table~\ref{tab:solids}.
 Experimentally, this configuration presents the greatest challenge due to the requirement to position 120 magnets.
 The corresponding results are shown in Fig.~\ref{fig:exp3_7}.
 As in the case of the truncated icosahedron, direct measurements along the three Cartesian axes are not possible.
 Instead, six convenient measurement paths are available that connect the centers of the 12 regular decagonal faces.
 These paths are numbered for reference; however, the numbering does not correspond to that used for the truncated icosahedron.